Oil painting 36 x 48 inches

+Seeing these desperate kids and listening to their heartbreaking words gave me terrible nightmares and deeply influenced my art.
 Blind Borders is visual depiction of my nightmares during that time.
-Each profile on the canvas belongs to a real person and some are from the viral photos I took.
+Each profile on the canvas belongs to a real person and some are from the photos I took.

 Whatever had happened to Faroborz, it had a big effect on the refugees, especially the children.
 Because Fariborz was there with his mom and little brother all the smaller children knew him and were friends of his little brother.
 After his mystery death, his uncle who was a citizen in Australia was trying to bring his corpse to Australia and organize the funeral.
-But the Australian Government didn’t let it happen and kept his corpse in a coffin at the detention center for almost a month, where anyone including kids were able to see the coffin.
+But the Australian Government didn’t let it happen and kept his corpse in a coffin at the detention centre for almost a month, where anyone including kids were able to see the coffin.
 The purpose was to let them know, even your corpse won’t get into Australia!

-During my conversation with the Iraqi girl she said
+During my conversation with the Iraqi girl she said:

 “I’m begging my family to go back to Iraq!
 I know it’s too dangerous and we will die, but at least we will have graves!
 I do not want to die, and they keep me in a coffin here like Fariborz!
 He doesn’t have a grave!”